BD-KD: Balancing the Divergences for Online Knowledge Distillation: Experiments and Results

-In Figure \ref{fig:calibration} we compare the reliability curves (also called calibration curves) of a student network ResNet20 distilled from a wideResNet of depth 16 and width 8 (WRN\_16\_8) using offline vanilla KD and online KD methods on CIFAR100.
+\underline{\textbf{\textit{Calibration Analyses.}}} To quantify and measure model calibration performance, we use the Expected Calibration Error \cite{naeini2015obtaining}.
+We also qualitatively evaluate calibration with reliability curves (also called calibration curves).
+Figure \ref{fig:calibration} shows the calibration curves of a student network ResNet20 distilled from a WideResNet of depth 16 and width 8 (WRN-16-8) using offline vanilla KD and online KD methods on CIFAR100.
 We observe that performing offline distillation gives an over-confident compact student network as compared to online KD techniques.
 With offline vanilla KD and by making the student match the confidence of the large pre-trained network, the confidence of the compact network is easily affected, shifting it to be more over-confident.
-A solution to mitigate miscalibration during distillation is to opt for online KD techniques.
-In Figure \ref{fig:calibration} (b), (c), and (d) we see that the same compact online student network is better calibrated than the baseline offline.
-We see a drop in the ECE from 0.1207 for offline to 0.0429 with DML, and 0.04108 with SwitOKD, and even lower drop to 0.0252 using BD-KD.
-Table \ref{tab:ece} presents the expected calibration error of a student ResNet20 and WRN\_16\_6 on CIFAR100.
-We observe similar trend regarding the confidence calibration of offline and online KD techniques.
-Comprehensively, BD-KD (ours) pushes the compact student network to be better-calibrated when compared to the other online KD methods: ECE value dropped by almost half from DML or even SwitOKD via BD-KD.